Skip to main content

 I was very sorry to hear of the passing of Elain Harwood (1958-2023).

-Through her examination of the impact of the Second World War, the Festival of Britain (1951), and subsequent government reconstruction programmes, Harwood draws on archival sources, interviews, and documentary material to reassess architectural production.
-Higher education features prominently within this narrative, framed as one of the most significant achievements of the post-war settlement.
+Space, Hope and Brutalism represents the culmination of an extensive research project undertaken for Historic England.
+A detailed account of post-war Britain, documenting architecture associated with housing, work, education and cultural life.
+The book addresses Functionalism, Brutalism, and the architecture of the Welfare State, while reflecting Harwood’s ambition to secure greater recognition for modernist architecture within public and heritage discourse.
+The title is aptly taken from Sigfried Giedion’s Space, Time and Architecture (1941).
+Through her examination of the impact of the Second World War, the Festival of Britain (1951), and subsequent government reconstruction programmes, Harwood draws on archival sources, interviews, and documentary material to reassess architecture.
+Higher education features prominently, framed as one of the most significant achievements of the post-war settlement.
 Her research highlights the seeing relationship between policy, institutional ambition, and architectural form, illustrating how new buildings were expected to represent broader social and educational ideals.

+‘Viva’ Space, Hope and Brutalism: English Architecture, 1945-1975.
 Harwood, E. (2015).
-Space, Hope and Brutalism: English Architecture, 1945-1975.
 New Haven & London: Yale University Press.

 Festival of Britain 1951 Conference, Twentieth Century Society, Sheffield, 2021.
 Image: Authors own.